 Recently Microsoft released an article with their advice on how to choose the best Fabric CI/CD workflow for you.

-Within their document they state that the development process should be the same for all of the suggested deployment scenarios in that article.
+Within their article they state that the development process should be the same for all of the suggested deployment scenarios in that article.
 Their suggestion is to work in an isolated environment to work on a specific feature.
 Which can be either of the below.

 - A separate Microsoft Fabric workspace connected to a feature branch for a specific repository.